DeVilhena-Paulo/Geocoding/README.rst

 Geocoding
 =========

 Geocoding is an address search engine for France.
 Unlike other APIs, it uses a database provided by the french government (Base Adresse Nationale - BAN) as the main source of information and does not impose any limit to the number of queries.
-The main purpose of the project is to supply the needs of french data scientists that rely on geocoded data.
+The purpose of the project is to supply the needs of french data scientists that rely on geocoded data.

 Getting Started
 ===============